 When it comes to employee wants, specificity is a challenge.
 Lockdown, initially, was hailed as the death of the commute, with employees relishing a greater work/ life balance.
 However, with the reopening of schools, many now are realising the isolation that comes with working from home (WFH).
 What is likely to emerge is a desire for balance.
 Employees want the freedom to choose when and where they work, retaining the option to come into the office when it suits them.

 Beyond where they work, there is a desire for greater autonomy and control over their workload, where they are acknowledged for the quality of their work and their professional growth is nurtured by their employer in the form of training and development.

 Above all, they are seeking fairness and transparency.
 More and more employees are taking to social media platforms and speaking up about the inequality they’ve experienced in the workplace, both as witnesses and victims.
 Gender pay gaps, antiquated, biased recruitment processes and blatant discrimination against minorities and disabled individuals will no longer be tolerated.
 A recent HRLocker survey, suggests they may get what they’re asking for; beyond lockdown, 68% of business leaders intend to let employees work remotely at least half the time.

-Despite these many operational issues, one of the biggest priorities for employers has been employee wellbeing.
-A recent HRLocker survey revealed managing employee stress has been moderate to extremely challenging for employers.
-This shouldn’t come as any great surprise.
+Despite these many operational issues, one of the biggest priorities for employers has been employee well-being.
+A recent HRLocker survey revealed managing employee stress has been moderately to extremely challenging for employers.
+This shouldn’t come as a great surprise.
 Good employers understand the importance of their people in keeping the business running.